 Integrating existing VFX packs into the Shutterstock Footage experience

 Before the migration to Shutterstock Elements, VFX packs were curated and sold by Shutterstock on Rocketstock, a separate, proprietary platform.
-In order to consolidate and expand our offering to Shutterstock customers, the mandate was to rebrand the existing packs and integrate them seamlessly into the new, revamped Footage experience.
-We took this project as an opportunity to improve parts of the user experience and made sure that feature parity and consistency were respected in the new design.
-In the end, we designed several pages focused on these new Elements libraries including: an additional section on the Footage homepage; a dedicated landing page where the product was introduced and where customers could explore and access a Categories page (Video Kits, Transitions...); a Lister page showcasing all the libraries; a Product Details page filled with information and previews for each Element library.
+To consolidate and expand our offering to Shutterstock customers, the mandate was to rebrand the existing packs and integrate them seamlessly into the new, revamped Footage experience.
+This project was a perfect opportunity to improve parts of the user experience while ensuring that feature parity and consistency were respected in the new design.
+We ended up designing several pages focused on these new Elements libraries, including an additional section on the Footage homepage; a dedicated Landing page where customers could explore and browse by categories (Video Kits, Transitions...); a Lister page showcasing all the libraries; a Product Details page filled with information and previews for each Element library.

 A supercharged product details page

-The Element details page was a very important step in the customer journey to aid them in finalizing a decision and purchasing a pack.
-A large hero playing an impactful video trailer, a curated introduction paragraph and a practical panel laying out all the technical details were the first elements on the page to provide an helpful overview of the product.
-When scrolling down the page, customers could discover featured effects by opening a full screen overlay showcasing animated effects previews, as well as resourceful "Behind The Scenes" and "Tutorial" videos.
+The Element details page was an essential step in the customer journey to aid them in finalizing a decision and purchasing a pack.
+A large hero playing an impactful video trailer, a curated introduction paragraph, and a practical panel laying out all the technical details were the first elements on the page to provide a helpful overview of the product.
+When scrolling down the page, customers could discover featured effects by opening a full-screen overlay showcasing animated effects previews, as well as resourceful "Behind The Scenes" and "Tutorial" videos.

 Ensuring visual assets consistency

 Although product design was at the heart of the Shutterstock Elements project, it also called for some branding and marketing requirements.
-The ability to select and prepare the visual material for each Element library ensured visual consistency across the website experience, from the thumbnail on the Lister page to the hero image on the Product details page, in an interesting and effective manner.
-It was also a fun and creative way to explore each pack and ultimately enabled me to communicate their content and singularities in the most direct way.
+Selecting and preparing the visual material for each Element library helped me ensure visual consistency across the website experience, from the thumbnail on the Lister page to the hero image on the Product details page.
+It was also a fun and creative way to explore each pack and ultimately enabled me to communicate their content and singularities most instantly.